Rackham Predoctoral Fellowship Program

 - Who are on track to complete their degrees in six years, excluding time spent on any Rackham approved leave of absence;

-Eighty-two (82) Rackham Predoctoral Fellowships will be available for 2018-2019.
+A minimum of eighty-five (85) Rackham Predoctoral Fellowships will be available for 2023-2024.
 Approximately 240 students are nominated each year.
-The fellowship provides three terms of support that may begin with Spring/Summer or Fall term 2018.
+The fellowship provides three terms of support that may begin with spring/summer or fall term 2023.
 Rackham Predoctoral Fellows are expected to work full-time toward the completion of degree requirements throughout the period of the award.
-Fellowships include a stipend of $32,640 (currently), candidacy tuition and required fees for twelve months.
+Fellowships include a stipend of $36,084 (currently), candidacy tuition, and required fees for twelve months.
 GradCare health and dental insurance will be provided during the fellowship period.
 Students may receive only one award.
 Predoctoral funding cannot be used at the same time as other Rackham funded programs (e.g., Sweetland Dissertation Writing Institute).

 Students must be nominated by their program for this fellowship.
 Students should contact their program regarding their selection and nomination process.
-Each doctoral program may submit a list of up to 3 nominees online.
-Graduate programs may have nominees who by the nature of their dissertation topic would compete better in a graduate division other than the one in which the program resides; e.g., History students whose topic more properly lies in the Humanities rather than Social Sciences; Nursing students whose topic more properly lies in the Social Sciences rather than Biological and Health Sciences.
+Each doctoral program may submit a list of up to four (4) nominees online.
+Barbour eligibility should be noted, but is not a requirement for any of the four nominations.
+Graduate programs may have nominees who by the nature of their dissertation topic would compete better in a graduate division other than the one in which the program resides; e.g., history students whose topic more properly lies in the humanities rather than social sciences; nursing students whose topic more properly lies in the social sciences rather than biological and health sciences.
 If this is the case, programs may indicate on the online nomination form the division in which they would like the student to be reviewed.

 A complete nomination packet for the Rackham Predoctoral Fellowship consists of the following.

-- A Statement of Student Achievement and Potential indicating why these particular students have been nominated and the criteria used for the nomination (Faculty reviewers find these very helpful).
+- A Statement of Student Achievement and Potential indicating why these particular students have been nominated and the criteria used for the nomination (faculty reviewers find these very helpful).
 If the student is taking longer than six (6) years, comments must be included as to the specific reasons.
+Barbour eligibility should be indicated per the Barbour nomination procedure.
 Please include the program’s requirements concerning students’ publications, if any (maximum of 1,500 words).
+Please note, the word count does not include references.

 - Copy of the dissertation title and dissertation abstract (plain text only).
 (150 words)

-- Three letters of recommendation for each nominee, one of which must come from the faculty member who is supervising the dissertation, commenting on the student’s overall performance, potential and expected time to degree.
+- Two letters of recommendation for each nominee, one of which must come from the faculty member who is supervising the dissertation, commenting on the student’s overall performance, potential, and expected time to degree.
 NOTE: Letters of recommendation are reviewed very carefully and carry great weight with the selection committee.
 Several paragraphs are more helpful to the nominee than are one or two sentences.

 - Current curriculum vitae (c.v.).